 The services which the Office monitors are in five key areas: health care, housing, income supports, personal supports and transportation.
 The Office has published a number of reports in these areas, publicly available on its website.
 The Office collaborates with service providers, government and health authorities to improve effectiveness, efficiency and outcomes.
 A council of advisers, made up of B.C. seniors, provides the Seniors Advocate with advice and feedback from the perspective of seniors with diverse backgrounds, ages, geographical areas and cultures.

-In her October 2014 report The Journey Begins, Together We Can do Better, the Seniors Advocate, Isobel Mackenzie, committed that the Office would undertake a survey of all residents in publicly funded care homes in B.C. to determine what is working, and what could be improved.
+In her September 2017 report Every Voice Counts: Provincial Residential Care Survey Results, the Seniors Advocate, Isobel Mackenzie, committed that the Office would again in 5 years, undertake a survey of all residents in publicly funded care homes in B.C. to determine what is working, and what could be improved.

 Learn more about the OSA at seniorsadvocatebc.ca